WHO? R. Mahalakshmi

 WHERE?
 IISER Bhopal

-Written and photographed by Karthik Varma
+Photographed by Karthik Varma

 “I can show you how it works… it’s kind of cool.”